-Improved demand prediction, coordination between companies and governments, regulatory relief, improved information technology, knowledge of surge capacity were identified as targets for improvement17.
-As suggested in our research, contingency contracts having potential to help in future crises by maintaining surge capacity in normal times were also noted elsewhere18 as was the necessity of allocation by need18.
-Similar to prior studies, business models also arose as issues with global sourcing, single sourcing and manufacturing specialisation detailed.
-Innovations in product development and certification were mirrored in other manufacturers21.
+Improved demand prediction, coordination between companies and governments, regulatory relief, and improved information technology, as well as knowledge of surge capacity were identified as targets for improvement.17 As suggested in this research, contingency contracts with potential to help in future crises by maintaining surge capacity in normal times were also noted elsewhere,18 as was the necessity of allocation by need.18 Similar to prior studies, business models also arose as issues with global sourcing, single sourcing, and manufacturing specialization detailed.
+Innovations in product development and certification were mirrored in other manufacturers.21

-6 Conclusion
+[H1]Conclusion

-This case-study documents the ventilator supply chain ramp-up experiences of Medtronic staff and suppliers during the COVID-19 pandemic and organises the results in a PESTLE framework, interpreted through key findings and learnings.
+This case-study documents the ventilator supply chain ramp-up experiences of Medtronic staff and suppliers during the COVID-19 pandemic and organizes the results in a PESTLE framework, interpreted through key findings and learnings.

 The study exposed factors unique to the production of medical devices including the lack of third party awareness of the complexity of manufacturing and regulatory perspectives.
 This lack of understanding led to pressure for the release of ventilator designs and intellectual property without the knowledge required to achieve quality production and to achieve regulatory compliance.
 It showed the need for a political understanding of medical device supply chains and incorporating this knowledge into decision making processes around movement control and import/ export restrictions.
 The findings highlighted the importance of collaborative work with suppliers and outside the supply chain with third parties such as contract manufacturers.
 Also highlighted was visibility into the supply chain which developed during the crisis and how long-term trust relationships with suppliers bore fruit.
-Organisational adaptability and flexibility underpinned the ramp-up and supported the human resource needs.
-Vulnerabilities such as single-source suppliers and geographically dispersed suppliers were exposed, supporting an organisational shift to more crisis-proof supply chains.
+Organizational adaptability and flexibility underpinned the ramp-up and supported the human resource needs.
+Vulnerabilities such as single-source suppliers and geographically dispersed suppliers were exposed, supporting an organizational shift to more crisis-proof supply chains.

-The key lessons learned from this study are: The futility of an everyone-for-himself national strategic approach with a solution necessitating a pan-national sourcing and allocation approach for scarce medical devices.
+The key lessons learned from this study are the futility of an everyone-for-himself national strategic approach with a solution necessitating a pan-national sourcing and allocation approach for scarce medical devices.
 The study showed the outsized impact of pandemic-related component supply problems combined with the dire need for critical medical devices.
 It highlighted the limited capacity of a response-led approach to satisfy crisis demand and the necessity for preparation and scenario planning.
 The limited capacity of a response-led approach was due mainly to a lack of public and political understanding of the technical and regulatory complexity of medical device production.

-Impact
+[H1]Impact

-This work contributes to future pandemic preparedness by documenting and analysing the experiences of a critical medical device manufacturer, providing learnings on critical supply chain and production strategies during the crisis and highlighting barriers and facilitators to satisfying the pandemic demand-spike.
+This work contributes to future pandemic preparedness by documenting and analyzing the experiences of a critical medical device manufacturer, providing learnings on critical supply chain and production strategies during the crisis and highlighting barriers and facilitators to satisfying the pandemic demand-spike.
 It documents forces acting both in support of and hindering the ramp-up.
-It reveals the economic effects throughout the supply chain and highlights difficulties experienced by suppliers particularly in complex, specialised components.
+It reveals the economic effects throughout the supply chain and highlights difficulties experienced by suppliers particularly in complex, specialized components.
 It highlights the need for coordinated and sustained international efforts to maintain capacity in preparation for future health crises.
 This can contribute towards execution of international pandemic preparedness strategies such as those of HERA and BARDA.

-Limitations of this research
+[H1]Limitations of This Research